What Is Geofencing And How Does It Work?….Location Based Software

 • trigger text messages or alerts

-• send targeted advertisements across multiple digital channels including programmatic display
+• send targeted advertisements across multiple digital channels, including programmatic display

 • allow tracking on vehicle fleets